The Gospel According to Mark

 Some Weak Alternative Theories

-Many non-Christian scholars assert that it is impossible that Mark wrote before AD 70, because in the gospel, Jesus predicts the destruction of the temple that occurred in AD 70 (Mk.
+Many non-Christian scholars assert that it is impossible that Mark wrote before A.D.
+70, because in the Gospel Jesus predicts the destruction of the temple that occurred in A.D.
+70 (Mk.
 13:1-2).
 I have two problems with this.
 The first is this assumes that prophecy, a fairly weak form of miracle, is not possible.
-This is assuming what we are trying to establish - whether God ever interacts directly in human affairs - to be no. This is a bad assumption.
+This is assuming what we are trying to establish – whether God ever interacts directly in human affairs – to be no. This is a bad assumption.
 The second problem I have with this belief is that it did not take a miracle to make this prediction.
 It could widely be seen that the Jews and the Romans were headed for a collision, and the Jews were not going to win any confrontation.
-The evidence of the tensions between the Jews and the Romans is substantial both in Biblical and in non-Biblical sources.
+The evidence of the tensions between the Jews and the Romans is substantial both in biblical and in non-biblical sources.

-This page was last changed on 2003/06/22
+This page was last changed on 2011/08/28